wonst719/exult/content/sifixes/Readme.txt

 6	Version history
 -------------------
+version 0.15.15 - 2017-09-03
+	- Fixed paperdoll art for the moonsilk and fishnet stockings to cover toes.
-version 0.15.14 - 2016-12-02
+	- Fixed sprite art for the blue "teleport here" to completed clipped circles. version 0.15.14 - 2016-12-02
 	- Fixed the existing teleporter egg out of the gridiron football field, going to the intended location outside of Pothos' house/island: 2265,1919.